matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/Vector/ivf_rank_options.md

 SELECT id, content, l2_distance(embedding, '[1.0, 2.0, 3.0, 4.0]') AS distance
 FROM documents
 ORDER BY l2_distance(embedding, '[1.0, 2.0, 3.0, 4.0]') ASC
-BY RANK WITH OPTION 'mode = post'
+LIMIT 10
-LIMIT 10;
+BY RANK WITH OPTION 'mode = post';
 ```

 ## Comparison of Modes